Easy Pumpkin Pie Playdough Recipe + Activity

 This is our tried and true recipe that is super easy to make.

-After you’ve made your playdough, allow it to cool a few minutes and then carefully plop it onto a sheet of parchment paper.
-Allow it to cool several more minutes.
-While it cools, you can take out your additional supplies needed for the activity and place them in your divided tray.
+After you’ve made your playdough, allow it to cool for a few minutes, and then carefully plop it onto a sheet of parchment paper.
+Allow it to cool for several more minutes.
+While it cools, you can take out the additional supplies needed for the activity and place them in your divided tray.

 Once your playdough has been colored, place it into your divided tray, along with the other materials, and invite your child to play.

 This is such a wonderful playdough.
 So squishy and soft!
 And we absolutely love the pumpkin pie spice – what a great way to welcome fall.

 We all had a blast with this pumpkin pie-themed playdough activity.